apache/freemarker/README.md

   -->
   <dependency>
     <groupId>org.freemarker</groupId>
-    <artifactId>freemarker</artifactId>
+    <artifactId>freemarker-gae</artifactId>
     <version>{version}</version>
   </dependency>
 ```

-Otherwise simply copy freemarker.jar to a location where your Java
+Otherwise, simply copy `freemarker.jar` to a location where your Java
 application's ClassLoader will find it.
 For example, if you are using
 FreeMarker in a web application, you probably want to put
 freemarker.jar into the WEB-INF/lib directory of your web application.